 “A priming eye serum that enhances dark circles under the eyes with its whitening function for a smooth and brightened eye area.
 After the last step of skincare, use the applicator to gently apply a certain amount onto eye area and massage around the eye area, softly patting to finish up.”

 So, to summarize it.
 Both products are supposed to provide a lot of moisture!
 As the name says, it contains honey and ceramides.
 Now, this has been ranted about multiple times.
 Ceramides are the lipids (fats) that hold the skin together and honey is a natural humectant that helps to bind moisture to the skin.
-Due to its antibacterial properties, it works towards acne free skin.
+Due to its antibacterial properties, it works towards acne-prone skin.

 But, first things first.
 Let me tell you about the emulsion.
 I purchased this at that point where nothing would help my skin and while it was at its driest.
 I’ve always been skeptical about what an emulsion actually can do for one when there are so many other things in use and what it actually does.
 Emulsions are lighter versions of moisturizes.
 Most times, they are water-based, something that makes them thinner and lighter.
 They tend to absorb into the skin much faster, and they don’t tend to sit on top of the skin.
 Emulsions are used in between serums and creams, preferably before the final moisturizer.
 I do find it a bit strange that Etude House suggests that it should be used as the first step of the skincare routine, we all know that the first step is cleansing, am I right?